 Why are vegetables so important?

-Vegetables are one of the five food groups that we need to be eating everyday and we should be aiming to have at least five portions of fruit and vegetables a day.
+Vegetables are one of the five food groups in our diets.
+We should be aiming to have at least five portions of fruit and vegetables a day.
 (2) This is challenging for most children but even harder to get into a fussy eaters diet.

 There is a myth that vegetables are best to be eaten fresh.
 You can introduce vegetables in different forms i.e frozen, canned, juiced & dried as well as fresh but variety is key.
-If you introduce lots of colours (think rainbows) they are more likely to be getting a range of vitamins and minerals as well as fibre and phytonutrients.
+If you introduce lots of colours (think rainbows) they are more likely to be getting a range of nutritional benefits.

 What vegetables are good for fussy eaters?